 Summary – Frustrated by her dyslexic daughter’s struggles at a failing inner-city school, Jamie Fitzpatrick (Gyllenhaal) tries to enroll her somewhere else.
 When this fails, Jamie recruits a disillusioned but caring teacher (Davis) to try to fix the broken school.
 Soon, the women find themselves in a tense battle against apathy, hopelessness, and powerful interests.
 Oscar Winner Holly Hunter and Oscar Nominee Rosie Perez also star in this inspiring story that shows how profoundly parents can affect their kids’ education.

 #10 – Brave

-Mommy Bear’s Opinion – This film has great animation and an engaging storyline.
+Mommy Bear’s Family Movie Review – This film has great animation and an engaging storyline.
 It does have some scary scenes that may be too much for younger children.
 I enjoyed watching the mother-daughter relationship grow through the different events they had to face together.
 Parents should be aware that in one scene a group of men’s bare behinds are seen and the naked backsides of three small boys (all for comedic effect).
 Also a heavyset woman wears a low-cut dress revealing ample cleavage, again for comedic effect.

 Summary – Take a heroic journey with Merida, a skilled archer and headstrong daughter of King Fergus and Queen Elinor.
 Determined to carve her own path in life, Merida defies an age-old custom sacred to the unruly and uproarious lords of the land.
 When Merida’s actions inadvertently unleash chaos in the kingdom, she must harness all of her skills and resources – including her clever and mischievous triplet brothers – to undo a beastly curse before it’s too late, and discover the meaning of true bravery.